staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

     * Select the copy icon <img alt="Copy icon" src="https://assets.postman.com/postman-docs/icon-copy-v9.jpg#icon" width="15px"> to copy your vault key to your clipboard.
     * Select the download icon <img alt="Download icon" src="https://assets.postman.com/postman-docs/icon-download-v9.jpg#icon" width="16px"/> to download your vault key.

-1. (Optional) If you want to store your vault key in your operating system's native password manager, select the checkbox next to **Save to KeyChain**.
+1. (Optional) If you want to store your vault key in your system's password manager, select the checkbox next to **Save to KeyChain**.

     > If you're using the [Postman web app](/docs/getting-started/installation/installation-and-updates/#use-the-postman-web-app), you must use the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) to save your vault key to your password manager.